-The‘s arrival is inching closer.
-Apple’s been fairly quiet about the credit card , but a new report says the company is expanding its beta testing ahead of the planned summer release.
+The Apple Card‘s arrival is inching closer.
+Apple’s been fairly quiet about the credit card since it was announced in March, but a new report says the company is expanding its beta testing ahead of the planned summer release.

 According to Bloomberg, the Card seems fully functional, with features like daily cash back, bill pay and technical support through Messages all operational.
 Testers can also see the order status of the physical card, the report notes.